 - 1/4 cup wheat germ

 Then place the half filled ice cube trays in the freezer.
-One the mixture is frozen, simply place one cube of the BML diet in your sugar glider's food dish a few hours earlier than feeding time (which is typically in the evening) to allow the cube to melt a bit.
+Once the mixture is frozen, simply place one cube of the BML diet in your sugar glider's food dish a few hours earlier than feeding time (which is typically in the evening) to allow the cube to melt a bit.
 Remove it the following morning to avoid any food spoilage or attracting any unwanted insects.

 The BML diet should be fed along with fresh or frozen fruits and vegetables at each meal.
 If you are using frozen food items then you can place them in the food dish at the same time as the frozen cube of BML diet to allow everything to thaw together.
+By the time your sugar glider is ready to eat, their food will be soft.

-Small snacks, such as mealworms, fresh fruit, or treats may be offered mid-day with this diet if your sugar glider is extra hungry but the recipe for the diet itself should not be altered.
+Small snacks, such as mealworms, fresh fruit, or treats may be offered mid-day along with this diet if your sugar glider is extra hungry but the recipe for the BML diet itself should not be altered.